|Submission Date||Sept. 14, 2017|

 Green Teams are groups of staff, faculty, and students who engage their peers and encourage them to take specific actions to help their organization (college, department, building, etc.) operate in a more efficient, innovative, and healthy way.

-- The Smeal College of Business Green Team set out to promote health, as individual goals for You@PSU (the annual employee review process).
+- The Smeal College of Business Green Team set out to promote health, as individual goals for [email protected] (the annual employee review process).
 The result was a lunchtime program by Penn State fitness instructors and personal trainers titled "Stand Up for Movement in Sedentary Careers."

 - The HUB-Robeson Center Green Team created a going green "cheat sheet" for its members, describing what types of items can be recycled or composted.